 |AND complete the following minimum number of credits in the previous term a state grant or scholarship was received||0||6||9||9||12||12||12||12||12||12|

 - TAP academic requirements are current as of the 2013-14 year.
 Standards are subject to change by legislative action.

 - Completion of a course is defined as meeting course requirements and receiving a letter grade of A, B, C, D or F.

 - State regulations mandate that if a student repeats a course in which a passing grade acceptable to the university was previously received, the repeated course does not count toward the minimum 12-credit-hour course load required for TAP and other state programs.

-- In addition, an accelerated TAP payment cannot be received unless the recipient completes a minimum of 36 RIT credit hours in the previous three quarters.
-An accelerated quarter is the fourth consecutive quarter of enrollment at RIT.
+- In addition, an accelerated TAP payment cannot be received unless the recipient completes a minimum of 24 RIT credit hours in the previous two terms.
+An accelerated term is the third consecutive term of enrollment at RIT.

 Waiver of academic progress standards for TAP

 Students who have been denied TAP benefits due to failure to maintain satisfactory standards of academic progress may request a one-time waiver of those standards.
 State regulations require that these waivers be granted only under extraordinary circumstances.
 Students failing to meet satisfactory progress standards will be given the opportunity to contact an institutional representative in the Office of Financial Aid and Scholarships to discuss their situation.
 The institutional representative will require documentation as appropriate and establish deadlines for submission of this documentation.

 Under the regulations established by the Commissioner of Education, the decision of the institutional representative will be final.
 Students who, in the judgment of the institutional representative, satisfactorily meet the criteria for the waiver may have one waiver at the undergraduate level.
 Those wishing to apply for waivers must do so during the term in which notification of TAP denial was sent.